All Episodes

 What is it?

-The uh is it uh Council on Foreign Relations.
+The Council on Foreign Relations.

-Appearing on MSNBC late last week, David Rothkopf, CEO and editor of the FP group, which publishes foreign policy magazine.
+Appearing on MSNBC late last week, David Rothkopf, CEO and editor of the FP Group, which publishes Foreign Policy Magazine.

-I think we have to be just as worried about the reaction to the attack from nationalists from right wingers, from people who've sought to drive this wedge.
+I think we have to be just as worried about the reaction to the attack from nationalists, from right-wingers, from people who've sought to drive this wedge.

-You know, one of the reports has it that one of these guys who led this attack was radicalized by reading about Ubu Grab that prior to that he was not an extremist, so this guy jumped right on that and has started blaming Bush, this guy from Foreign Policy Magazine.
+You know, one of the reports has it that one of these guys who led this attack was radicalized by reading about Ubu Ghrab.

-Exactly as predicted would happen, right here on this program.
+Right here on this program.

 Paris attacks do not blame the atrocities on security failures.

-The author, Patrick Coburn, an Irish journalist, been a Middle East correspondent since 1979 for the Financial Times, and now at present at the Independent.
+The author, Patrick Coburn, an Irish journalist, been a Middle East correspondent since 1979 for the Financial Times and now at present at the Independent.

-George W. Bush, because he led this inhumane treatment of Muslim prisoners at Abu Ghrab is responsible for what happened.
+So just as I predicted, two separate instances of the photos at not the photo, but George W. Bush, George W. Bush, because he led this inhumane treatment of Muslim prisoners at Abu Ghraib, is responsible for what happened.

-And some of the things that we heard on the Sunday shows yesterday, Eugene Robinson, Washington.
+And some of the things that we heard on the Sunday shows yesterday, Eugene Robinson, Washington Post, are you ready for this?

-Because it would have been even worse given how lousy we have gun control laws.
+Eugene Robinson, Washington Post said, thank God this didn't happen here because it would have been even worse given how lousy we have gun control laws.

-It's a good thing this event didn't happen here, because these terrorists would have had even a bigger time with it.
+I kid you not, it's a good thing this event didn't happen here because these terrorists would have had even a bigger time with it because our gun control laws in Paris, the cops are not on, you can't get any worse than that.

-Meanwhile, the terrorists have military grade weapons.
+Meanwhile, the terrorists have military-grade weapons, AK-47s, Kalishnikovs.

-AK-47s, Kalishnakovs, I think they even had some grenades, rocket propelled or otherwise, and clearly they had been militarily trained and rehearsed and equipped.
+And clearly they had been militarily trained and rehearsed and equipped.

 And Eugene Robinson, thank God it didn't happen here.

-Oh, it could have been even worse.
+It could have been even worse.

-It's the most asinine.
+It's the most asinine thing.

 It's depressing.